ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/dn_looking_adcp/README.md

 > installed.
 If using WSL, see [this tutorial on WSL](https://tsdat.readthedocs.io/en/latest/tutorials/wsl.html) for
 > how to set up a WSL environment and attach VS Code to it.

-* Make sure to activate the tsdat-pipelines anaconda environment before running any
+* Make sure to activate the adcp-pipelines anaconda environment before running any
-commands:  `conda activate tsdat-pipelines`
+commands:  `conda activate adcp-pipelines`

 ## Editing pipeline data fields
-This pipeline is set up to handle data created by a Nortek Signature1000 VM running both bottom track and the echo sounder.
-It also has some basic parameters set up for sampling in Sequim Bay.
+This pipeline is set up to handle data created by an ADCP and GPS recording real-time data to a laptop.

-1. If you are not running the echo sounder, navigate to `pipelines/sigvm/config` and open `retriever.yaml`.
-Remove all entries that have the `_echo` tag.
-You can do this as well for `dataset.yaml`, but this isn't critical.

-2. There are a number of parameters listed in `retriever.yaml` in lines 15-18 that should be updated.
+1. There are a number of parameters listed in `retriever.yaml` in lines 15-18 that should be updated.

     a. "depth_offset" is the distance below the waterline that the ADCP transducers sit

-    b. "salinity" is the water salinity, which ranges around 31 for the channel into Sequim Bay

-    c. "magnetic_declination" is the current magnetic declination.
+    b. "magnetic_declination" is the current magnetic declination.
 You can look this up online.

-3. In `dataset.yaml`, update the information under the `attrs` block per the data collection specifics.
+2. In `dataset.yaml`, update the information under the `attrs` block per the data collection specifics.

+    a. "vel_xx_correction" set to "1" to turn on either bottom track (bt) or GPS motion correction.

-4. There is one parameter listed in `shared/quality.yaml` that can be updated:
+3. There is one parameter listed in `shared/quality.yaml` that can be updated:

     a. "correlation_threshold", on line 71, is for a QC test that removes velocity data below a certain % acoustic signal correlation.

-5. You may need to update the "trigger" listed in `config/pipeline.yaml` for your ADCP's binary file extension.
+4. You may need to update the "trigger" listed in `config/pipeline.yaml` for your ADCP's binary file extension.
+It will need to be different from other pipelines listed in this repository.

 ## Running your pipeline